SharkyNebula/SuperNOVA-Graphical-Overhaul/README.md

 This mod should be compatible with everything that doesn't change shan's, so it should work with ShipVariants, weapon fixes etc.

 I recommend the [WinNova ResPatcher](https://drive.google.com/file/d/1wFTaLFMIwIb3a0LK_91gg3H2PoBYgiDe/view?usp=sharing) to be used with this mod so that the larger ships have more screen real estate to occupy.
-If you patch your game to be widescreen, be sure to use the (included with the ResPatcher) Nova Roid fix so that asteroids don't disappear
+If you patch your game to be widescreen, be sure to use the (included with the ResPatcher) Nova Roid fix so that asteroids don't disappear.
+SN-GO itself does not adjust the asteroids to ameliorate these issues.

+If you desire to play in widescreen+fullscreen on Windows 7/10/11, you may experience some screen tearing in fullscreen mode.
+A cnc-ddraw.dll file is available from the EV Nova discord's democratic-nova-resources forum channel which greatly smoothes these issues out when placed in the EV Nova folder.
+I also recommend this.
+[You can join the EV Nova discord with this link.](https://discord.gg/sDJBUcwFVH)

 If you enjoy this mod, please go throw an endorsement over to SharkyNebula for the wonderful graphics in [Supernova Shipyard](https://github.com/NebulaTank/Supernova-Shipyard).
 As per the terms of that mod, the contents of this mod are available under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).